hvempati9/Sentimental-Analysis-of-Twitter/README.md

 # Key Results

-# Model==Accuracy==Comments
+# Model-Accuracy-Comments
-Logistic Regression==0.82==Strong balance of precision and recall across sentiment classes LinearSVC==0.82==Robust performance, similar to Logistic Regression XGBoost==0.77==High precision, but lower recall on negative sentiment MultinomialNB==0.80==Effective on negative sentiment, slightly weaker on positive class Voting Classifier==0.82==Best overall balance by combining strengths of individual models
+1. Logistic Regression==0.82==Strong balance of precision and recall across sentiment classes
+2. LinearSVC==0.82==Robust performance, similar to Logistic Regression
+3. XGBoost==0.77==High precision, but lower recall on negative sentiment
+4. MultinomialNB==0.80==Effective on negative sentiment, slightly weaker on positive class
+5. Voting Classifier==0.82==Best overall balance by combining strengths of individual models

 The Voting Classifier, Logistic Regression, and LinearSVC emerged as top performers, showing consistent and reliable sentiment classification on tweets about Supernatural.